-The table below lists the specific auditing standards that are referenced in Part I.A of this report, cross-referenced to the issuer audit for which each standard is cited.

-PCAOB Auditing Standards Issuer

-AS No. 5, An Audit of Internal Control Over Financial Reporting That is Integrated with An Audit of Financial Statements A

-AS No. 15, Audit Evidence А

-AU 329, Substantive Analytical Procedures А

-AU 331, Inventories А

-C. Information Concerning PCAOB Inspections that is Generally Applicable to Triennially Inspected Firms

-A Board inspection includes a review of certain portions of selected audit work performed by the inspected firm and a review of certain aspects of the firm's quality control system.
+The table below lists the specific auditing standard that is referenced in Part I.A of this report, cross-referenced to the issuer audit for which the standard is cited.
+PCAOB Auditing Standard Issuer AS 2201, An Audit of Internal Control Over Financial Reporting That Is Integrated with An Audit of Financial Statements A C. Information Concerning PCAOB Inspections that is Generally Applicable to Triennially Inspected Firms A Board inspection includes a review of certain portions of selected audit work performed by the inspected firm and a review of certain aspects of the firm's quality control system.
 The inspections are designed to identify deficiencies in audit work and defects or potential defects in the firm's system of quality control related to the firm's audits.
 The focus on deficiencies, defects, and potential defects necessarily carries through to reports on inspections and, accordingly, Board inspection reports are not intended to serve as balanced report cards or overall rating tools.
 Further, the inclusion in an inspection report of certain deficiencies, defects, and potential defects should not be construed as an indication that the Board has made any determination about other aspects of the inspected firm's systems, policies, procedures, practices, or conduct not included within the report.